LittleRedBunny

-Ophelia Marcus, better known as LittleRedBunny, is a camgirl.
+Ophelia Marcus, better known as LittleRedBunny, is an American pornographic actress.
 In 2015, she was described by The Daily Beast as "The Queen of Cam Girls".

 Career

 LittleRedBunny describes herself as a lifetime New Yorker.
 She entered the business of webcam adult entertainment "after she lost a straight job and was looking for something different."
 Utilizing her background in classical ballet and yoga to perform on the Internet, she began developing her own style of webcam performance.
 Since 2009, she has been working in the adult entertainment industry on the LiveJasmin website.
 She earns her income by selling private, one-on-one webcam sessions to fans.
 She says that she has held private webcam sessions that have lasted up to 19 hours.

 LittleRedBunny received a "Best Webcam Girl" award at the 2013 Sex Awards and the "Favorite Webcam Girl" award at the 2014 AVN Awards.

 In August 2014, LittleRedBunny headlined the inaugural Camming Con at Miami Beach, Florida's Eden Roc Hotel.
 LittleRedBunny has been noted for having "one of the highest profiles among adult webcam models".

 In 2015, LittleRedBunny was interviewed for an article by CNBC regarding the growing number of webcam models working in Romania and Colombia.
 The article also examined some of the differences between US practices and those in other countries. "'Because we all live in different places, we don’t all work the same hours, which is a good thing', [LittleRedbunny] said.
 'I have a feeling that the behavior is slightly different as well.
 There are a number of girls who will type rather than talk, so that gives me something that works better for me.'"

 LittleRedBunny established the first webcam model academy in 2017 with her LittleRedAcademy and "launched the industry's first global Comprehensive Webcam survey" aimed at models and studios in 2019.
 She also established her philosophy of camming, called "Camology and the Art of Camming" in 2016.
 It is a philosophy that calls for an individualized approach of mentoring for each performer rather than a one-size-fits-all concept.

 In 2017, LittleRedBunny starred in and was the executive producer of the web series WankBank.
 "The comedic web series follows Mika, a young man who is forced to attend court-mandated 'masturbators anonymous' to avoid jail time and becoming a registered sex offender, only to discover the group is more trouble than what he thought he avoided.
 LittleRedBunny will play Mika’s troublemaking subconscious and his favorite adult entertainer".